 - Are electronic signatures accepted on the verification forms?

-- No. At this time, we are unable to accept electronic signatures on all of our forms.
-Forms must be printed and signed by hand.
+- Forms must have a written signature, whether it be handwritten or electronic by finger or stylus.
+Typed signatures are not acceptable.
 We can accept copies of signed forms, except for the 'Citizenship Affidavit' and the 'Identity and Statement of Educational Purpose' forms.

 - Why was my application selected for verification?